 Natural language processing (NLP) enables computers to make use of data represented in human language (including the vast quantities of data available on the web) and to interact with computers on human terms.
 Applications from machine translation to speech recognition and web-based information retrieval demand both precision and robustness from NLP technology.
 Meetings these demands will require better hand-built grammars of human languages combined with sophisticated statistical processing methods.
 This class focuses on the implementation of linguistic grammars, drawing on a combination of sound grammatical theory and engineering skills.

 Class meetings will alternate between lectures and discussion sessions.
 We will cover the implementation of constraints in morphology, syntax and semantics within a unification-based lexicalist framework of grammar.
-Weekly exercises will focus on building up an implemented grammar for a language of your choice (everyone must work on a different language, so be prepared to work with a language you don't know well!), based on the LinGO Grammar Matrix.
+Weekly exercises will focus on building up an implemented grammar for a language (everyone must work on a different language, so be prepared to work with a language you don't know well!), based on the LinGO Grammar Matrix.
 At the end of the quarter, we will use the various grammars in a machine translation task.
 New in 2019: We will be testing out the software of the AGGREGATION project and starting from automatically constructed grammar specifications.